njordhov/cococare/README.md

 incoming webhooks to ngrok.
 That way you can test on your local machine without having to reconfigure the webhooks on facebook and cisco spark.

+In the project directory execute in terminal to set up the local environment:

+    touch .env
+    heroku config >> .env

+For testing, start e.g. ngrok for local dev:

+    ngrok http 5000

-Set the system var REDIRECT to the url provided when running ngrok on your local computer, using a command like this in the Terminal:
+Set the heroku system var REDIRECT to the url provided when running ngrok on your local computer, using a command like this in the Terminal:

     heroku config:set REDIRECT=https://f1f362f1.ngrok.io

+Start server locally:

+    heroku local web

-To disable the redirect, set the system var to nothing:
+Afterwards, disable the redirect by setting the system var to blank:

     heroku config:set REDIRECT=